horizon-research/Efficient-Deep-Learning-for-Point-Clouds/Networks/frustum-pointnets/README.md

 ---

 ### Evaluation
-To evaluate a trained model on the validation set using our Efficient Frustum PointNets model, just run:
+To evaluate a trained model on the validation set using our **Delayed-Aggregation version**, just run:
 ```
 $ bash scripts/command_test_v2.sh
 ```